 Using positive reinforcement to train your dog means you reward the behaviors you like and ignore the behaviors you do not like.
-You can use treats, praise, or life rewards (e.g., games, walks, car rides) to reward your dog's good behavior.
+You can use treats, praise, or life rewards (such as games, walks, or car rides) to reward your dog's good behavior.
 Clicker training is one effective method, but it's possible to use rewards without the clicker.
 To help you get started, it's good to understand the many benefits of training your dog with positive reinforcement.

 Get Everyone Involved

 Positive reinforcement allows everyone in the family to get involved in training the dog.
 It doesn't require you to speak in a strong tone of voice, use your strength, or put yourself or a family member in potential danger.
 Everyone in the family can get in on the act!